hssmalo/steampunkfantasy/rules.md

 Healing only works on biological units.
 You have N points to spend on the following actions:

-- Degrade one poison token one step. (ie. d6 becomes d4).
+- Degrade one poison token one step. (ie. d6 becomes d4 (d4 are removed)).
 Cost 1.
-- Degrade one bleeding token one step. (ie d6 becomes d4).
+- Degrade one bleeding token one step. (ie d6 becomes d4 (d4 are removed)).
 Cost 1.
 - Remove one +1 to future damage token.
 Cost 1.
 - Neutrilize one minor acid.
 Cost 1.
 - Degrade one acid to minor acid.
 Cost 2.